Ajax (cleaning product)

-Ajax is a brand of household cleaning products and detergents made by Colgate-Palmolive.
-The brand is also licensed by Colgate-Palmolive in the United States, Canada and Puerto Rico.
+Ajax is an American brand of household cleaning products and detergents made by Colgate-Palmolive and Awesome Products Inc.

 History

 Colgate-Palmolive introduced Ajax Powdered Cleanser in 1947 as one of the company's first major brands.
 Its ingredients include sodium dodecylbenzenesulfonate, sodium carbonate, and quartz.

 The Ajax brand was extended to a line of household cleaning products and detergents, which enjoyed its greatest success in the 1960s and beginning of the 1970s.
 Ajax All Purpose Cleaner with Ammonia, introduced in 1962, was the first major competitor to Procter and Gamble's Mr. Clean (debuted 1958).
 Ajax's success as the so called "White Tornado" forced Procter and Gamble to introduce its own ammoniated cleaner, Top Job, in 1963.

 Other products by Ajax included Ajax Bucket of Power, an ammoniated power floor cleaner (1963); Ajax Laundry Detergent (1964); and Ajax Window Cleaner with Hex ammonia (1965).
 The last successful Ajax line extension in North America, Ajax for Dishes (now known as Ajax Dishwashing Liquid) debuted in 1971.

 Currently, Ajax Powdered Cleanser and Ajax Dishwashing Liquid are the only two Ajax products sold by Colgate-Palmolive in the United States.
 In 2005, Colgate-Palmolive licensed the American and Canadian rights to the Ajax brand name for laundry detergent products.
 In the same transaction, Colgate-Palmolive also sold its American, Canadian and Puerto Rican laundry products business to Phoenix Brands in 2005.

-Fab & Kind Company currently distributes Ajax and former Colgate laundry detergent brands Fab and Dynamo in the United States.
+Awesome Products Inc. acquired the rights to the Ajax laundry products line in November 2023.